TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 }
 ```

-All this just to get `EntitySerializer` here.
+All this is just to get `EntitySerializer` here.
 Now imagine parent `__construct()` of `AbstractController` will change.
 We have to update all its children.

 <br>

 This is where `@required` becomes useful.
-It a little more verbose, but only in single parent class.
-There rest of children will become more clean:
+It is a little more verbose, but only in single parent class.
+The rest of the children will become cleaner:

 ```php